The Life of Leon

 An accident; this song literally fell together.
 While experimenting with loops and over-dubbing, I spilled a can of sound and this is what was left on the floor.
 Shift a bit to the left and everything changes.
 The lyrics are a cynical comment about the drama we can easily fall into during moments of self-pity.

-Houston is a dismal concoction of chemicals and hydrocarbons and sub-life-forms who profit off the trust of people hoping for a piece of God Money to feed their insatiable Ego.
-Record multi-billion dollar profits earned by all major petrochemical refineries defeats government probes into price fixing.
-Better cancel the art car parades and save some money. - 2002
+Houston is a dismal concoction of chemicals and hydrocarbons and sub-life-forms who profit off the people dependent on the only option for power.
+God Money feeds their insatiable Ego.
+Record multi-billion dollar profits earned by all major petrochemical companies strong arm and defeat government probes into obvious price fixing and market manipulation using convenient natural disasters as a ruse and cover.
+2002

 Suicide Theatre